 SSDs, on the other hand, are a newer technology with no moving parts.
 This allows them to use less power and produce no heat, meaning they run faster than an HDD.
 SSDs tend to be more reliable and last longer, and because they have fewer parts than HDDs, they also weigh less.

 Unsurprisingly, SSDs are considerably more expensive than HDDs.
-Though the up-front cost is higher, SSDs tend to encounter fewer malfunctions and often have longer warranty periods than HDDs, cutting down on the cost of later replacements.
+Though the up-front cost is higher, SSDs tend to encounter fewer malfunctions and often have longer manufacturer protection periods than HDDs, cutting down on the cost of later replacements.

 Not all external hard drives are compatible with the PS4.
 To ensure that your hard drive is compatible, you should look for a few factors.

 The hard drive should connect to your PS4 via USB.
 You can only have one external hard drive connected at a time.
 Of course, you could have multiple external hard drives that you switch in and out.